-- an expansion of the Jonah Gathering System.
+- § The Jonah Gathering System is located in the Greater Green River Basin of southwestern Wyoming.
+This system gathers natural gas from the Jonah and Pinedale fields for delivery to regional natural gas processing plants, including our Pioneer facility, and major interstate pipelines.
+In August 2006, we entered into a joint venture with TEPPCO and are proceeding with an expansion of the Jonah Gathering System.
 For additional information regarding this joint venture arrangement with TEPPCO and related expansion project, see Item 13 of this annual report. - The Piceance Creek Gathering System consists of a recently constructed natural gas gathering pipeline located in the Piceance Basin of northwestern Colorado.
 This pipeline is owned by Piceance Creek Pipeline, LLC, the ownership interests of which we acquired from EnCana Oil & Gas ("EnCana") in December 2006.
 The Piceance Creek Gathering System extends from a connection with EnCana's Great Divide Gathering System located near Parachute, Colorado, northward through the heart of the Piceance Basin to our 1.7 Bcf/d Meeker natural gas treating and processing complex, which is currently under construction.
 Connectivity to EnCana's Great Divide Gathering System will provide the Piceance Creek Gathering System with access to natural gas production from the southern portion of the Piceance basin, including production from EnCana's Mamm Creek field.
 The Piceance Creek Gathering System was placed in service in January 2007 and began transporting initial volumes of approximately 300 MMcf/d of natural gas. - § The San Juan Gathering System serves natural gas producers in the San Juan Basin of New Mexico and Colorado.
 This system gathers natural gas production from over 10,400 wells in the San Juan Basin and delivers the natural gas to natural gas processing facilities, including our Chaco facility. - § The Acadian Gas System purchases, transports, stores and sells natural gas in Louisiana.
 The Acadian Gas System is comprised of the 577-mile Cypress pipeline, 438-mile Acadian pipeline and the 27-mile Evangeline pipeline.
-The leased Acadian natural gas storage facility is an integral part of the Acadian Gas System. - We contributed a direct 66% equity interest in Acadian Gas, which is a subsidiary that owns the Cypress and Acadian pipelines, to Duncan Energy Partners on February 5, 2007.
-We own the remaining 34% direct interest in Acadian Gas.
+The leased Acadian natural gas storage facility is an integral part of the Acadian Gas System. - Enterprise Products Partners contributed a direct 66% equity interest in Acadian Gas, which is a subsidiary that owns the Cypress and Acadian pipelines, to Duncan Energy Partners on February 5, 2007.
+Enterprise Products Partners owns the remaining 34% direct interest in Acadian Gas.
 For additional information regarding this subsequent event, see "Recent Developments" within this Item 1.
 Acadian Gas owns a 49.5% indirect interest in the Evangeline pipeline. - § The Permian Basin System gathers natural gas from wells in the Permian Basin region of Texas and New Mexico and delivers natural gas into the El Paso Natural Gas, Transwestern and Oasis pipelines.
 The Permian Basin System is comprised of the 452-mile Waha system and 935-mile Carlsbad system. - § The Alabama Intrastate System mainly gathers coal bed methane from wells in the Black Warrior Basin in Alabama.
 This system is also involved in the purchase, transportation and sale of natural gas. - § The Encinal Gathering System gathers natural gas from the Olmos and Wilcox formations and delivers into our Texas Intrastate System, which delivers the natural gas into our south Texas facilities for processing.
 We acquired this gathering system in connection with the Encinal acquisition in July 2006. - § Our Petal and Hattiesburg underground storage facilities are strategically situated to serve the domestic Northeast, Mid-Atlantic and Southeast natural gas markets and are capable of delivering in excess of 1.4 Bcf/d of natural gas into five interstate pipeline systems.